leogachimu/tableau_visualization/README.md

                         vii.)
 S_Prod_Tot: total productivity for the sorghum for the district (Kg) viii.)
 M_Prod_Tot: total productivity for the maize for the district (Kg)
 ## Findings:
-1. From the distribution of total productivity across the sub-counties, we can see that Namalu SubCounty has the highest productivity at 5,596,386 kgs of both maize and sorghum.
-Kotido sub-county follows closely with 5,541,496 kgs.
+1. From the distribution of total productivity across the sub-counties, we can see that Namalu SubCounty has the highest productivity at **5,596,386 kgs** of both maize and sorghum.
+Kotido sub-county follows closely with **5,541,496 kgs**.

 ![Total Productivity per SubCounty](https://github.com/leogachimu/tableau_visualization/assets/122081776/507195b3-cfcd-4ffd-bb2b-0a444d465037)